 What’s unique about breadfruit?

 The breadfruit pairs well holiday-centric flavors like cinnamon, citrus, vanilla and brown sugar.
 But it can also serve as a great substitute for baked goods any time of the year.
 So, I appreciated that they sent me some products to try - protein pancake mix, breadfruit pancake and waffle mix and breadfruit flour.
-We sampled jus the breadfruit mix, since we wanted to try that one right away.
-Probably in the next week, we’ll have the protein mix.
-I couldn’t think of something to bake with the flour in such a short time, but I eventually will.
+We sampled just the breadfruit mix, since we wanted to try that one right away.

 How did they taste?